home-assistant/home-assistant.io/source/_integrations/geniushub.markdown

 Note that **Footprint** mode is only available to **Radiator** Zones that have room sensors.

+Currently, there is no support for reading/altering Zone schedules, although a Zone can be switched to a mode that utilizes schedules.

 ### Devices

 If the Hub is directly polled using the v3 API (see below), then each Device controlled by your Genius hub will be exposed as either a:

  - `Sensor` entity with a % battery, for any Device with a battery (e.g. a Genius Valve), or
- - `Binary Sensor` entity with on/off state for any Device that is a switch (e.g. a Smart Plug)
+ - `Binary Sensor` entity with on/off state for any Device that is a switch (e.g. Smart Plugs, DCRs)

 Each such entity will report back its primary state; in addition, `assigned_zone` and `last_comms` (last communications time) are available via the entity's attributes.